sidjiv/mlproject/README.md

             git config --global user.name "Your Name" step 3 - Create gitignore file in git and pull it from origin git pull

+ # We have also added "-e ." because everytime it runs it will trigger setup.py
+  # readlines will read requirment.txt

+ # when we use readlines , \n gets added in the requiremnts so we are replacing the \n